Islamic Home Loans

 Can I live in the property before I have paid my rental payments in full?

-*Please note that the home loan offers listed below are generic site-wide offers, and these lenders currently do not offer Islamic home loans.
+Click here to read a full interview with Russell Murphy from Iskan Finance *Please note that the home loan offers listed below are generic site-wide offers, and these lenders currently do not offer Islamic home loans.